 Another part of the investigation can include whether the brakes were properly engaged at the time of the rear end or other collision.
 Sometimes drivers use the downshift, rather than the braking system to stop their trucks.
 They do this to avoid the expense involved in brake replacement.
 This is a violation of the law.

-Atlanta braking failures and rear end collision truck accidents lawyer Charles Scholle and Scholle Law, will fight for the rights and remedies to which you and your family are entitled.
-He has been honored with the highest ratings possible from his peers for his legal expertise and ethics.
-He is here to serve you and your family in the most difficult times.
+Atlanta braking failures and rear end collision truck accident lawyer Charles Scholle and the Scholle Law team, will fight for the rights and remedies to which you and your family are entitled.
+Attorney Scholle has earned the highest ratings possible from his peers for his legal expertise and ethics.
+The law firm applies those high standards in every case and we are here to serve you and your family in the most difficult times.

-CALL NOW TO SCHEDULE A FREE CONSULTATION REGARDING YOUR BRAKING FAILURE AND REAR END COLLISION TRUCK ACCIDENT WITH CHARLES SCHOLLE in Atlanta at 770-717-5100 and toll free at 1-866-972-5287
+CALL NOW TO SCHEDULE A FREE CONSULTATION REGARDING YOUR BRAKING FAILURE AND REAR END COLLISION TRUCK ACCIDENT WITH SCHOLLE LAW in metro Atlanta at 770-717-5100 and toll free at 1-866-972-5287

 Please contact Scholle Law or call toll-free 1-866-972-5287 or in Atlanta (770) 717-5100 to set up a free consultation with no obligation to discuss your braking failure and rear end collision truck accident.

 From our main offices in Gwinnett County and our other convenient offices in the Perimeter, Decatur and Buckhead, we represent victims of braking failures and rear end collision truck accidents throughout Atlanta and Georgia.